octo-technology/VIO/docs/adding_a_custom_model.md

 ### Model format
 The edge model serving supports models of 3 types : TensorFlow, TensorFlowLite and Torch.

-This tutorial will present how to add a custom TensorFlowLite model in VIO.
+This note will present how to add a custom TensorFlowLite model in VIO.
+The process is similar for the two other types, for which you can follow the respective ReadMe files ([Torch serving](../edge_model_serving/torch_serving/README.md) and for [TensorFlow serving](../edge_model_serving/tf_serving/README.md)) and work in their respective edge sub-folder.

 ### Saving the model
 The model has to be given to the Edge_serving module.
 Export your custom model to tflite and store it as